malaval/appstream-recording-linux/README.md

 During each loop iteration, these actions happen:

 * The script launches FFmpeg if no FFmpeg process exists, or if it has exited.
-We configure FFmpeg to capture FRAME_RATE frames per second, and to produce one video file every VIDEO_MAX_DURATION seconds whose name contains the time when the recording started.
+We configure FFmpeg to capture FRAME_RATE frames per second, and to produce one video file every VIDEO_MAX_DURATION seconds.
 The default value are, respectively, 5 frames per second and 300 seconds.
 You can adapt these values to your own needs.
+The file name is `video-{N}.mp4` with the `{N}` the index of the video file.

 ```
 start_recording() {